 Ending Chronic Homelessness: "Built for Zero" Initiative

-Washington County in partnership with Community Action, Luke-Dorf, Inc., St. Anthony's Winter Shelter, and community partner agencies are beginning the implementation process to transform the homeless response system serving chronically homeless people to ensure the most vulnerable are assisted in preparing for housing readiness (e.g. acquire indentification) and quickly access permanent supportive housing.
-This work is guided by the Built for Zero national initiative with information available online at https://community.solutions/our-solutions/built-for-zero/.
+2/28/2020 - Kaiser Permanente invited Washington County to participate in the Built For Zero national initiative to transform the homeless response system serving chronically homeless people to ensure the most vulnerable are assisted in preparing for housing readiness and quickly access permanent supportive housing.
+This work is lead by Community Solutions with information available online at https://community.solutions/our-solutions/built-for-zero/.

 Ending Veteran Homelessness